EX Dr. Gilles collection, Germany, acquired prior to

 Museum Accession Number Am1909,1207.212;

-Metropolitan Museum of Art, New York, Accession
+Museum of Art, New York, Accession Numbers

-Some minor light staining, otherwise intact.
+staining, otherwise intact.

 See a similar example here